cyfyifanchen/dotfiles-and-tools/README.md

 [Snipaste](https://www.snipaste.com)

-Free and edit all in one, what's the reason not like it?
+Free and edit all in one pack, what's the reason not like it?
+Another thing worth mention is that the hotkey integration with Snipaste is better than the default WeChat and QQ.

 ## Browser: Arc